Portable Real-Time Polarimeter for Partially and Fully Polarized Light

+For a rotating polarimeter, the system matrix can be directly calculated by the Mueller formalism:

+Here, $R(\theta)$ corresponds to rotation of the coordinate frame by $\theta$, $W_\delta$ is a waveplate with phase delay $\delta$ and a horizontal fast axis, and $P_0$ is a horizontally aligned linear polarizer.
+The output intensity is given by the first component of the Stokes vector $I(\theta) = S_0^\prime$ and is given by:
-Previous works have considered a precisely calibrated quarter-waveplate, but this this can be difficult to achieve in practice and limits the applicability.
-Instead, we assume a waveplate with arbitrary retardance $\delta$, rotated an angle $\theta$ to the horizontally aligned polarizer.
-Performing the matrix multiplication in the Mueller matrix formalism, we find an intensity after the polarizer to be:

-Note that in the case of an ideal quarter waveplate ($\delta = \pi/2$), the expression simplifies to the expression in previous works \cite{berry_77}:
+Previous works have considered a precisely calibrated QWP, but this can be difficult to achieve in practice and limits the applicability.
+Instead, we assume a waveplate with arbitrary retardance $\delta\ne n\pi$, $n\in\mathbb{Z}$, rotated to angle $\theta$ with respect to the horizontally aligned polarizer.
+Note that in the case of an ideal QWP, $\delta = \pi/2$, the expression simplifies to the expression described in previous works \cite{berry_77}:

 Thus, with knowledge of $\delta$ and $I(\theta)$, the Stokes parameters may be obtained algebraically with four discrete measurements.
-A more robust method however is to acquire data continuously while spinning the polarimeter at a constant rate $\theta(t) = \omega t$, and extract the Fourier components at DC, $2\omega$ and $4\omega$.
+A more robust method, however, is to acquire data continuously while spinning the polarimeter at a constant rate $\theta(t) = \omega t$, and extract the Fourier components at frequencies of 0, $2\omega$, and $4\omega$.